Medical Alert Recommendations: "Go, Go" Persona

 But you worry an Apple Watch is just too complex for your tastes.
 And, you think a relatively bulky smartwatch would be compatible with your personal aesthetic.

-In this case we think the WellBe Medical Alert Plus, or the SOS Smartwatch would be good choices.
+In this case we think the WellBe Medical Alert Plus, or the SOS Smartwatch or the Theora Connect would be good choices.
 They have some basic smartwatch features (although not weather).
 They are pretty easy to use.
 We think they are stylish.
 And they do not have an overwhelming array of features.

-The downside compared to a conventional medical alert is the lack of a fall detection algorithm.
-But we think it is better to wear a product like this, than to have the "perfect" conventional medical alert that you keep at home in your bedside table because you don't like to wear it.
+The downside compared to a conventional medical alert is they are slightly more complex to use.
+But we think it is better to wear a product like this, than to have the “perfect” conventional medical alert that you keep at home in your bedside table because you don’t like to wear it.

 Just be sure you are OK with the issues discussed in the sections on "Charging" in the individual reviews.